0190/link-shortener/README.md

 # Link Shortener

-Basic web application to make your links \"shorter\".
+Basic web application to make your links "shorter".
 Written in Python using [Flask](http://flask.pocoo.org/) and tested with [Selenium WebDriver](http://docs.seleniumhq.org/projects/webdriver/).

 The latest version is deployed on [Heroku](http://heroku.com) and is available by [http://short-0190.herokuapp.com/](http://short-0190.herokuapp.com/).